umbraco/rfcs/cms/0027-the-future-of-search.md

 From a search provider perspective, faceting likely works very differently from filtering, and might incur a performance penalty over filtering.

 We propose splitting faceting into two parts:

+TODO: use naming - exact and range facets

 - **Facet filtering** for concrete facet values.
   - For example: "color" is "Red" OR "Blue".